sylodev/documentation/docs/tags/global.md

 ## `{settings;pluginCode;settingsKey}`

+> This tag is part of the `General` expensive group.

 Get a settings value from a plugin.
 This tag is intended mostly for internal use and as such there is no official list of all the settings keys available.

 #### Arguments